schilds/SerialBootLoader/readme.txt

 Material
 - A usb flash drive.
 - Device 1 (for experimenting on): a device with a native serial port and usb port.
-- Device 2 (for developing on): a device with serial and usb ports, running Chrome with experimental features enabled.
+- Device 2 (for developing on): a device with serial or usb ports, running Chrome with experimental features enabled.
 - A serial cable (or usb to serial, or similar).

 Instructions